Fine Arts Academy

 According to U.S. News and World Report’s annual ranking, McCallum consistently ranks among the top high schools in Texas and in the nation.
 For more info, go to http://www.usnews.com/education/best-high-schools/texas

-A: Fine Arts Academy students are oftentimes top achievers.
-In 2012-2013, all three of McCallum’s National Merit Scholar Finalists were Fine Arts majors, and two of the three National Hispanic Recognition Program Scholars were Fine Arts majors (the other one was a band Drum Major).
+A: Fine Arts Academy students are top achievers.
+McCallum’s National Merit Scholar Finalists are regularly Fine Arts majors, as well as National Hispanic Recognition Program Scholars.

-A: In 2013, McCallum High School was one of only two comprehensive high schools in Austin ISD to meet standard and receive distinctions in all areas.
-Click on the link below to access the report:
+A: In the past, McCallum High School has been one of only two comprehensive high schools in Austin ISD to meet standard and receive distinctions in all areas.
+Click on the link below to access the report of the Texas Education Agency:

 A: McCallum has a wide range of electives, including (but not limited to): Animation, Aquatic Science, Astronomy, AVID, Creative Writing, Forensic Science, Principles of Architecture, Psychology, and Video Game Design.